 This is assessed after hospital care if someone still requires substantial help.
 A needs assessment will be undertaken as part of the hospital discharge plan.
 This care package might also be provided if your relative has a rapidly deteriorating condition.

-Care professionals involved in your relative’s care should discuss whether to consider them for additional NHS funding.
-This might be at home or in a care home.
-If they decide they could be eligible then they would be automatically assessed.
+If it’s decided they could be eligible, they would be automatically assessed.
 The criteria for it are very complex and difficult to access.
 However, it’s worth pursuing if you think your relative may qualify and their social worker isn’t working to get it.

 Decision Support Tool